victorjoh/hard-subs-to-srt/README.md

 ```

 Note that the script is currently locked for specific format of video input.
 To
 get it working for your video you need to edit the script.
+So far I have only
+tried the script on 4k Chinese video.
+For lower resolution, the subtitle images
+may have to be scaled up before feeding them to Tesseract.